Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: Mirror Symmetry

-Conditions (c) and (d) are closely related, yet independent.
-The ``if'' direction of condition (d) is already implied by condition (c).
+Note that condition (c) implies the ``if'' direction of condition (d), but not the ``only if'' direction by Lemma \ref{lemma:splitK}.

-\begin{rmk} For a ring homomorphism $R \to R'$ by base change change every dual pair of abstract Hitching systems over $R$ induces such a pair over $R'$. \end{rmk} We can now state our main result, an abstract version of the Topological Mirror Symmetry Conjecture by Hausel--Thaddeus.
+\begin{rmk} For a ring homomorphism $R \to R'$ by base change change every dual pair of abstract Hitchin systems over $R$ induces such a pair over $R'$. \end{rmk} We can now state our main result, an abstract version of the Topological Mirror Symmetry Conjecture by Hausel--Thaddeus.

-\begin{theorem}[Topological Mirror Symmetry] Let $R$ be a subalgebra of $\Cb$ which is of finite type over $\Zb$.
-Let $(M_i,\Pc_i,\Aa,\Gg_i )$ be a pair of dual abstract Hitchin systems over $R$.
+\begin{theorem}[Topological Mirror Symmetry] Let $R$ be a subalgebra of $\Cb$ of finite type over $\Zb$.
+Let $(\Mm_i,\Pc_i,\Aa,\alpha_i )$ be a pair of dual abstract Hitchin systems over $R$.
 Then we have an identity of stringy $E$-polynomials

 \end{theorem}

 As stated in the introduction we will deduce this result in complex geometry from an analogue over non-archimedean local fields.